akamai/terraform-provider-akamai/docs/data-sources/groups.md

 # akamai_groups

-Use the `akamai_property_groups` data source to list groups associated with the [EdgeGrid API client token](https://developer.akamai.com/getting-started/edgegrid) you're using.
+Use the `akamai_groups` data source to list groups associated with the [EdgeGrid API client token](https://developer.akamai.com/getting-started/edgegrid) you're using.

 ## Basic usage